Our History And Timeline

 2017

-AAWC's 20th anniversary was celebrated in Yerevan, Armenia, with over 1,000 guests in attendance from Armenia, the United States, Europe, Middle East, and Russia.
+AACA and the AAWC celebrate their 20th anniversary in Yerevan, Armenia with over 1,000 guests in attendance from across the world.

 2018

-AAWC's 20th anniversary was marked at the Armenian Embassy in Washington, D.C., to strengthen U.S.-Armenia ties and recognize Armenian-American Diasporans for their invaluable contributions to making Armenia a Healthier Nation.
+AACA marks AAWC's 20th anniversary at the Armenian Embassy in Washington, D.C., to strengthen U.S.-Armenia ties and recognize Armenian-American Diasporans for their invaluable contributions to making Armenia a Healthier Nation.

 2019

-USAID/ASHA grant, awarded to AACA-AAWC, funded innovative diagnostic and surgical equipment to promote women's empowerment through health and advance mutual understanding between the people of Armenia and Americans.
+AACA is awarded another USAID/ASHA grant to fund innovative diagnostic and surgical equipment to promote women's empowerment through health and advance mutual understanding between the people of Armenia and the US.

 2021